falood/file_system/README.md

 FileSystem.subscribe(:my_monitor_name)
 ```

-The pid you subscribed from will now receive messages like
+The `pid` you subscribed from will now receive messages like:

 ```
 {:file_event, worker_pid, {file_path, events}}
 ```
 and

 ```
 {:file_event, worker_pid, :stop}
 ```

-### Example with GenServer
+### Example Using GenServer

 ```elixir
 defmodule Watcher do